Harsh-2002/MinIO/README.md

 ## Why This Image?

-MinIO removed pre-compiled binaries and full console features from recent releases.
+MinIO removed pre-compiled binaries/Docker Images and full console features from recent releases.
 This image solves that by:
 - Building MinIO from source with latest features
 - Including OpenMaxIO Console with all admin features
 - Providing a single, production-ready image